The MILD Procedure

-Minimally Invasive Lumbar Decompression (MILD) is a cutting-edge procedure designed to treat lumbar spinal stenosis, a common condition causing lower back and leg pain.
+Minimally invasive lumbar decompression (MILD) is a cutting-edge procedure designed to treat lumbar spinal stenosis, a common condition causing lower back and leg pain.
 The procedure removes small portions of bone and thickened ligaments to alleviate pressure on the spinal nerves and restore mobility.
 Speak with our doctors today to see if MILD is right for you.

 Digital Guide